Thomas-A1/Flutter_SocialNet_WebApp/README.md

 - **Web Application:** [POST IT WebApp](https://social-network-9cbc8.web.app/#/splash)

-- Disclaimer: Please bear in mind that because I used free services to host my API and flutter web app on Google cloud, there is a high probability that you wont be able to access the API on Google cloud.
-However, you can find all the API develiopments and flutter web app in the ashesi_network and final_project2 directory respectively.

 We hope you enjoy using **POST IT** to connect with your peers at Ashesi University.
 For any questions, issues, or feedback, please reach out to [Your Name/Contact Information].

 Thank you for being a part of the Ashesi student community on POST IT!